JVarhol/HA-Family-Hub/README.md

 - **Family Today card** — a small, single-day companion card you can paste onto any dashboard to see just today's events, meals, and due reminders, sharing the full card's config, entities, and theme automatically.
+- **Chores, Rewards, Goals & Routines** — a full second board (`Chores`, `Rewards`, `Goals`, and a per-person `My Chores` card) covering assignable/rotating/first-come chores with a star economy, a redeemable rewards catalog, standalone or embedded goals, and Morning/Afternoon/ Night routine checklists — with a granular per-person permissions system underneath it all.
+See [Chores, Rewards, Goals & Routines](#chores-rewards-goals--routines) below.
-- **Theming** — a set of built-in preset themes plus a per-device Theme Selector card (a small gear-icon card for picking which theme this tablet/browser shows).
+- **Theming** — a set of built-in preset themes, every installed native Home Assistant theme available alongside them, plus a per-device Theme Selector card (a small gear-icon card for picking which theme this tablet/browser shows).
 A full custom Theme Builder panel exists in the codebase but isn't part of this beta release yet.
-- **Server-side notifications** — calendar-event reminders, standalone reminders, and a once-a-day Daily Digest, all fired by the backend on a schedule so they arrive whether or not anyone has the dashboard open.
+- **Server-side notifications** — calendar-event reminders, standalone reminders, chore due-date reminders, and a once-a-day Daily Digest, all fired by the backend on a schedule so they arrive whether or not anyone has the dashboard open.
 - **Recipe & meal planning, with or without Grocy** — a recipe box, meal suggestions, and recurring/templated meal planning work entirely on their own; connecting a self-hosted [Grocy](https://grocy.info) instance (optional) adds recipe importing, a live Recipe Viewer, shopping lists, Expiring Soon/Low Stock tracking, and matching Daily Digest lines on top.
+- **Screen Saver** — an idle-triggered full-screen video or camera-feed overlay for a wall-mounted tablet, shared across every Family Hub card on the same dashboard so it only ever runs once.

 Built to compete with commercial family-hub tablets (Skylight, Dragon Touch, etc.) while running entirely on your own Home Assistant instance.